joshsmonta/serino-assesment/README.md

 ### Database Access

+You can access the database and monitor it with [MYSQL workbench](https://dev.mysql.com/downloads/workbench/).

-To monitor the database rows, you can access the phpmyadmin webpage via this link:
+(Optional) if you successfully deployed the docker compose without any issues, then you can access the phpmyadmin webpage via this link:

 ```bash
 localhost:8080